halainah/Oaxaca/README.md

 Technologies Used
 -
-- The project is run using the Processing environment
+- The project is run using the Processing environment using Java mode.

 Features
 -